Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 If the tooth has broken and you're missing some of it above the gum line, your dentist may be able to save it by doing a build-up and adding a filling material to the tooth.
 A crown is typically recommended upon completion of a root canal and build-up.

 The sooner you visit your dentist regarding a toothache, the greater the chance of saving the tooth.
-Your dentist is the best judge as to whether or not a tooth can be saved.
+Your dentist is the best judge as to if a tooth can be saved.
 Their goal is for you to keep as many natural teeth as possible.

 A root canal may be completed in a single appointment or require two appointments.
 A second appointment may be needed if there is infection present.